PacktPublishing/Simplify-Testing-with-React-Testing-Library/Chapter03/README.md

 npm start
 ```

+- Note: you will see the starter text "Replace me with chapter related components" when you initially run the app.
+Simply replace the text with any component in the chapter repo.

 ## Using The Real [CocktailDB API](https://www.thecocktaildb.com)

 - The default setup returns mock MSW server data for the `<DrinkSearch>` component.
 To access the real API data, comment out the following three lines inside index.js: